honglin-c/local-deformation/README.md

 > <sup>1</sup>Columbia University, <sup>2</sup>Adobe Research <br>
 > SIGGRAPH 2023 (Conference Track)

-This code (and readme) is adapted from the [WRAPD framework](https://github.com/georgbrown/wrapd) to support local elastic Neo-Hookean and ARAP deformation.
+This code (and readme) is adapted from the [WRAPD framework](https://github.com/georgbrown/wrapd) to support local elastic Neo-Hookean and ARAP deformation in 3D.

 ## Prerequisites